chanzo/script-launcher/src/README.md

 ## Launcher settings
 The launcher settings can be used to specify named values that can be used by the launcher scripts.

+Run `npm start build:dev` , `npm start build:acc` or `npm start build:production` to use this example.
 ``` JSON
 {
   "scripts": {